SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 Updated Approach to Sending Shards:
 + Upon receiving configuration change, change into transition state.
 To chage into transition state: 1) store the shards that need to be received, 2) indicate that in transition state, and 3) add the shards that need to be sent to an array.
 + Remain in transition state until all shards received.
 When in transition state, reject all logs until receive all the shards.
-To move out of transition state, check if all the shars have been received.
+To move out of transition state, check if all the shards have been received.
 + Add all the shards to be sent to an array.
 Each element in the array needs to include: 1) key/value of all the shards we need to send to a group, 2) the group we need to send to, and 3) any relevent configuration information.
 + Create a worker loop that runs in the background.
 This should be created upon startup.
 The worker loop does the following:
 ++ Check if the server is the leader.